Get

 Food & Diet Requirements 🦴

-Because Australian Shepherds have so much energy in a day, they need high-calorie, protein-rich dog food to keep up with their bodily demands.
-The Australian Shepherd is very athletic and certainly needs a very high-quality dog food to ensure they’re getting all of the proper nutrients.
+Because most Australian Shepherds have so much energy in a day, they often benefit from a balanced, calorie-appropriate dog food formulated for active dogs to support their bodily demands.
+The Australian Shepherd is very athletic and certainly needs a very high-quality, complete, and balanced dog food to ensure they’re getting all of the proper nutrients.

 Dry kibble and wet canned food are still hot on the market these days.
-When you are deciding, it’s best to look at reviews and ingredients labels to ensure that they are getting a quality recipe.
+When you are deciding, it’s best to look at formulations that meet AAFCO nutritional standards, appropriate life-stage labeling, and ingredient labels to ensure that they are getting a quality recipe.

 Many pet owners are also shifting focus to a fresh diet.
 Companies often offer subscription-based services where you have food delivered directly to your door.
-These diets are often more species-specific and healthy.
-They also benefit dogs by giving them a fresh source of food instead of dried, preserved dog foods.
+These diets also need to be nutritionally complete and balanced, and are often preferred by pet owners seeking less processed, more whole-food–based nutrition, which may offer benefits for some dogs when properly formulated.
+They also may benefit dogs by providing less processed, moisture-rich meals instead of highly dried, preserved dog foods.

 Ultimately, it will depend on your budget and veterinary recommendations.